 Whenever you see specific mentions of GitHub, refer to the RepoBee and GitLab section for how this translates to use with GitLab.

 The basic workflow of RepoBee is best described by example.
 In this section, I will walk you through how to set up a target organization with master and student repositories by showing every single step I would perform myself.
 The basic workflow can be summarized in the following steps:

 - Configure RepoBee for the target organization.

 - Set up the student repos.

 This should leave you with enough knowledge to use the rudimentary features of RepoBee.
 There is much more to RepoBee, such as opening/closing issues, updating student repos and cloning repos in batches.
 This is covered in later sections, but you don’t necessarily need to go through the entire guide in one go.
 Now, let’s delve into the above steps in greater detail.

 This is an absolutely necessary pre-requisite for using RepoBee.

-Create an organization with an appropriate name on the GitHub instance you
+Create an organization with an appropriate name on the platform instance you

 intend to use.
 You can find the

 Settings -> Organization.
 I will call my target organization